hexawyz/Exo/Gigabyte Z490 Vision D.md

 struct FlashEffect
 {
 	[FieldOffset(0)]
-	publuc ushort FadeInTicks; // Set to 0x64 … Not sure how to use it otherwise [FieldOffset(2)]
+	public ushort FadeInTicks; // Set to 0x64 … Not sure how to use it otherwise [FieldOffset(2)]
-	publuc ushort FadeOutTicks; // Set to 0x64 … Not sure how to use it otherwise [FieldOffset(4)]
+	public ushort FadeOutTicks; // Set to 0x64 … Not sure how to use it otherwise [FieldOffset(4)]
-	publuc ushort DurationTicks;
+	public ushort DurationTicks;
 	[FieldOffset(9)]
 	public byte One; // Set to 1
 	[FieldOffset(10)]